Symmetries and zero modes in sample path large deviations: Examples

 The idea is now that a trivial spatially homogeneous critical point $(h_z^{\text{hom}}, \tilde{h}_z^{\text{hom}}, \lambda_z^{\text{hom}})$ of the action functional for the average height observable, i.e. a solution of~\eqref{eq:instanton-eq-kpz}, is always given by

 with corresponding SHE instantons

 leading to the Gaussian rate function

 for all such $z \in \RR$ for which this critical point realizes the global minimum of the action under the boundary condition $f \left( h_z(\cdot, 1) \right) = z$.
-However, one might expect that for sufficiently large $z > z_{\text{c}}$ in the right tail of the distribution of $f \left( H^\eps(\cdot, 1) \right)$, the KPZ nonlinearity will favor a nonuniform surface growth in order to achieve a large average height, such that the rate function displays a non-equilibrium phase transition to a continuous family of spatially localized global minimizers $\left\{ \left(h_z^{\text{loc}, u_0}, \tilde{h}_z^{\text{loc}, u_0}, \lambda_z^{\text{loc}}\right) \big \mid u_0 \in [0, l) \right\}$ of the instanton equations.
+However, one might expect (with reference to the typical growth patterns of the KPZ equation due to the nonlinearity and diffusion, as sketched in~\cite{kardar-parisi-zhang:1986}, as well as the results and scaling estimates of~\cite{smith-meerson-sasorov:2018}) that for sufficiently large $z > z_{\text{c}}$ in the right tail of the distribution of $f \left( H^\eps(\cdot, 1) \right)$, the KPZ nonlinearity will favor a nonuniform surface growth in order to achieve a large average height, such that the rate function displays a non-equilibrium phase transition to a continuous family of spatially localized global minimizers $\left\{ \left(h_z^{\text{loc}, u_0}, \tilde{h}_z^{\text{loc}, u_0}, \lambda_z^{\text{loc}}\right) \big \mid u_0 \in [0, l) \right\}$ of the instanton equations.
 This intuitive picture is indeed confirmed by our numerical computations of instantons for this example, performed directly for~\eqref{eq:instanton-eq-kpz}.
 The corresponding results for the rate function as well as the space-time evolution of typical instantons are shown in Figure~\ref{fig:kpz-minimizers}.
 For these instanton computations, we used a pseudo-spectral discretization in terms of $n_x = 128$ Fourier modes in space $[0, l]$ with $l = \pi$ and a second-order explicit Runge-Kutta integrator in time $[0, 1]$ with an integrating factor for the diffusion terms with $n_t = 2 \cdot 10^4$ equidistant time steps of size $\Delta t = 5 \cdot 10^{-5}$.
 The comparably high resolution in time turned out to be necessary for the subsequent Riccati equation integrations, for which the instantons serve as an input, as detailed below.
 In order to directly compute instantons for different and given observable values $z$, equidistantly spaced in $[-10, 20]$, we use a penalty-type method, and minimized the action using L-BFGS steps with exact discrete adjoint gradient evaluations in order to reduce the $L^2$-norm of the action gradient by a factor of $10^6$ in each subproblem.
 For details on the optimization procedure, we refer the reader to~\cite{schorlepp-etal:2022}.\\